Deep Reinforcement Learning for Image Hashing: Deep reinforcement learning hashing

 The global action reward mainly focuses on the quality of the whole set of hash codes, we adopt gradient decent method to optimize the global action reward.
 According to equation (\ref{rankingterm2}), we can compute the sub-gradient for each triplet tuple $(x_i,x_i^{+},x_i^{-})$, with respect to $h(x_i)$, $h(x_i^{+})$ and $h(x_i^{-})$ as:

 where $I_{c}$ is an indicator function, $I_{c} = 1$ if $c$ is true, otherwise $I_{c} = 0$.
 Thus the global reward can ensure the generated codes to preserve the semantic ranking information.

-At last, we explain how the policy network has the ability to correct the history ranking errors through the details of the RNN gradient.
-The gradient of the RNN is formulated as:
+At last, we explain how the policy network has the ability to correct the history ranking errors through the details of RNN gradient.
+The gradient of RNN network is formulated as:

 where $c_t$ and $h_t$ are the hidden state and output of RNN respectively, $\theta(c_t)$ denotes the function which maps the $c_t$ to $h_t$.
-The gradient of hidden layer in the step $t$ consists of two parts: the gradient from the output in step $t$, and the gradient from the hidden layer in $t+1$ step.
+The gradient of hidden layer in the step $t$ consists of two parts: the gradient from the output in $t$ step , and the gradient from the hidden layer in $t+1$ step.
 The latter is considered as the sequential reward which can correct the errors caused by previous generated hash codes.
 In the training stage, the previous hash functions will receive the gradient information from current hash function and update the parameters to improve the retrieval accuracy.